Everything you need to know about Android 12

 After about eight months of Android betas, Android 12 officially rolled out to the Android Open Source Project on October 4, then arrived on eligible Pixel phones a few weeks later.
 But the Android 12 saga is far from over.
-Samsung, OnePlus, and other smartphone makers are hard at work on their respective Android 12 UI betas, and Google itself is developing a new Android 12L OS, with betas planned through at least February 2022.
+Samsung, OnePlus, and other smartphone makers are hard at work rolling out stable Android 12 releases to their most recent phones, and Google itself is developing a new Android 12L OS, with betas planned through at least February 2022.

 Pixel owners will want to know the top Android 12 tips and tricks for their new Android 12 phones.
 Other Android users are wondering when their phones will get Android 12, and how their specific OS will differ from "stock" Android 12.
 Android tablet and foldable owners will be wondering how Android 12L will affect their experience.
 Maybe you're just curious how Material You works.